nightmode/feri/docs/advanced/unique-file-types.md

 /source/_two.js
 ```

 The next time Feri builds, she notices the `all.js.concat` file and using the glob inside it, combines the two JS files into one destination file.
-The destination file is simply the source file without the `.concat` extension.
+The destination file name is the source file name without the `.concat` extension.
 So in our case, the destination file would be named `all.js`.

 Now our finished directory structure looks like: